ORESoftware/r2g/README.md

 Everything happens locally.
 For packages that do more complex/system things, it will be useful to use a Docker container. <br>
 <b> To use r2g in a Docker container</b>, see: https://github.com/ORESoftware/docker.r2g

+Running tests in local Docker containers has some advantages, but you can also run r2g as part of your regular test suite on CI/CD servers, just make sure you have write access to `"$HOME/.r2g"`

+How you use this tool locally:

 *What you do:* Write some smoke tests that will run after (a) your library is in the published format, and (b) is installed in another project as dependency.
 This provides the answer to two important questions: 1. does it actually install properly when --production is used?, and 2. can it be loaded and run with at least some basic functionality <i>by another package</i>?

 <b> To re-iterate: here are the 3 big benefits of using r2g in combination with your existing CI/CD test process: </b>

-* Uses `npm pack` which will convert the project into published format which help avoid problems with overly-aggressive `.npmignore` files, or an overly-passive "files" property in X-package.json
+* Uses `npm pack` which will convert the project into published format which help avoid problems with overly-aggressive `.npmignore` files, or an overly-passive `"files"` property in X-package.json
-* Tests your dependency in the actual format, which is as a dependency residing in `node_modules` of <i> another </i> project Y.
+* Tests your dependency in the actual format, which is as a dependency residing in `node_modules` of <i>another</i> project Y.
 * Uses the `--production` flag, as in `npm install --production`, when it installs your package to Y.

 <br>

 ### How it works in detail
 To learn more about how r2g works in detail, see: `docs/r2g-runtime-steps.md`